Dangerously in Love: Commercial performance

-Impact and legacy
+Legacy

 With the release of Dangerously in Love and the combined commercial success of its singles, Beyoncé had established herself as a viable solo artist.
 Rebecca Louie of the New York Daily News wrote that the success of Dangerously in Love brought Beyoncé into a "sultry solo star" who "blossomed from a girly group", referring to Destiny's Child.
 The album also facilitated her to become one of the most marketable artists in the industry.
 She appeared on the cover of numerous magazines, guested television shows for promotions, and signed lucrative commercial deals.
 In 2003, she signed a contract with the conglomerate beverage manufacturer PepsiCo, and appeared on several television commercials for its products within the next ten years.
-The album's success also incited the public to infer that it signalled the disbandment of Destiny's Child, as pop singer Justin Timberlake "could not go back to 'N Sync after tasting solo success".
+The album's success also incited the public to infer that it signalled the disbandment of Destiny's Child, as singer Justin Timberlake "could not go back to 'N Sync after tasting solo success".
 However, Beyoncé said that their side projects were only "a brief diversion in the juggernaut that has become Destiny's Child".